Guide to filming or taking photos on the TfL network

 * On occasions, it may be necessary to use an additional member of staff with crew sizes of 1-10.
 You will be advised of this at the time of applying.

-• Regrettably, TfL is not in a position to offer filming for free or even discounted.
-As a commercial office and a self-funded organisation, offering locations for free or less than cost is not financially viable, regardless of the type of request or the organisation's budget.
+• Regrettably, as TfL is a self-funded organisation we cannot offer filming for free or discounted.
+This is not financially viable, regardless of the type of request or the organisation's budget.

 Filming on a train in service

-• Filming on a train in service is inherently difficult to achieve, due to the increase in passenger journeys, especially travelling in to, and central London itself.
-However, we can occasionally facilitate a restricted number of crew and cast (up to 5) with (lightweight) handheld equipment only in Zones 1-2.
-This number will still be determined by the location and line on which you wish to shoot.
+• Filming on a train in service is inherently difficult to achieve, due to passenger demand and the need to maintain an uninterrupted service.
+This is especially true for journeys to, through and from central London where trains are generally busiest.
+However, in Zones 1-2 we can occasionally facilitate a restricted number of crew and cast (up to 5) with (lightweight) handheld equipment only.
+This number will always be determined by the locations and lines on which you wish to shoot.

-• Filming from Zone 2 out of London is advisable, or using one of our exclusive areas (budget permitting), means that both parties (customer and production) will have a better experience.
+Filming from Zone 2 to the outer zones of London is generally easier to accomplish.
+Alternatively, you may find it more suitable to use one of our exclusive areas (budget permitting).
+This means that both parties (customer and production) will experience a more comfortable journey.

-Use of exclusive area, with or without a train
+Use of an exclusive area, with or without a train

-• Rates start at £2,000 per hour for exclusive use of a station and £4,000 per hour with the additional provision of your own train (not including staff costs)
+Rates start at £2,000 per hour for exclusive use of a station and £4,000 per hour with the additional provision of your own train (not including staff costs and VAT)

 Recces/site visits

 • We are happy to arrange any site visits or technical/recces to our exclusive locations but limit these to a maximum of 2.
-Hourly charges of £640 p/h will be made for any additional access leading up to your shoot.
+An hourly charge of £640 p/h (plus VAT) will be made for any additional access leading up to your shoot.
 Please be aware though, that we have excellent 360⁰ footage on all of our exclusive sites on the EyeRevolution website.

-• From £500 an hour plus VAT per cable car (approximately three return trips an hour)
+• Charged out at per cable car (approximately 3 return trips in one hour)

 Zone 4 onwards